ethstorage/es-node/README.md

 # Contact

-Please join our [Discord](https://discord.com/invite/xhCwaMp7ps) for any technical questions, and stay informed about news about EthStorage by following our [Twitter](https://twitter.com/EthStorage) account.
+Please join our [Discord](https://discord.com/invite/xhCwaMp7ps) for any technical questions, and stay informed about news of EthStorage by following our [Twitter](https://twitter.com/EthStorage) account.

 # License